pbeeken/attiny-remoteLaserPointer/README.md

 remarkably easy parsing of query portion of url.
 Started with <abbr title="import * as querystring from 'node:querystring';">`querystring`</abbr> knowing it was legacy (I saw why immediately because the first term doesn't get the `?` stripped off.)
 I moved to <abbr title="import * as url from 'node:url';">`url`</abbr> which produces a nice json structure from the response.

 Next trick is to move this to the Rasp $\!\pi$.

+## Setup
+I have to move between many platforms and machines I just want to outline the tool chain for things needed or suggested so I can unify the operations.
+  - Load the latest version of node
+    - use [Latest Version Installer](https://github.com/nodesource/distributions/blob/master/README.md#debinstall) *don't cowboy `apt install` as it may be behind the curve without proper updating*
+    - the above usually includes installation of <abbr title="node package installer">`npm`</abbr>  check versions
+    - get <abbr title="node version manager">`nvm`</abbr> using: `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash`
+  - setup vsCode by installing the `eslint` add-on